Our books are also available for purchase as e-books, both in ePub format (used by most e-book readers) and mobi (Amazon Kindle) format.

 Using other readers

 You may prefer to use other programs and/or devices to read the e-book.
-If you have purchased the e-book from this website you can use a wide range of devices and software.
+If you have purchased the e-book from this website, you can use a wide range of devices and software.
 If you have purchased it from another store, the use of Digital Rights Management (Adobe DRM) limits the range of options significantly.
 The options include:

 - Hand-held e-book readers such as the Kindle, Sony, Kobo and Nook.
 Please note that many of these readers have a black-and-white display so information is lost from many of the diagrams and images.
 Also, not all of these readers are compatible with the format used for the figures and equations.
 Follow the manufacturer’s directions to load the book into your reader and make sure it is registered using your Adobe ID.

-*Important note regarding the iTunes bookstore
+*Important note regarding the Apple bookstore